TPP Banner

 Plug in the USB cable and away I go, (insert record scratch) - it didn't go that smoothly.

-I start my current Mame distro (mame32), set the joystick controller in 'Default Game Options'.
-I crank up 1942, and nothing....argh.
+I start my current MAME distro (MAME32 - now MAMEUI), and set the joystick controller in 'Default Game Options'.
+I coin up 1942, and nothing happens... argh!
 I then tried manually mapping the inputs via TAB button and nothing.
 After some playing around in 'Game Controller' properties in Windows XP Control Panel, I discovered the 'Advanced' button.
-Listed here is the option of 'preferred device' this was set to my old USB joystick and was preventing the Super Single from working correctly.
-I simply changed the preferred device and presto.
+Listed here is the option of 'preferred device' and this was set to my old USB joystick, preventing the Ozstick Arcade Game Super Single Controller from working correctly.
+I simply changed the preferred device and presto... all works.
+After some simple button mapping in MAME I had quickly configured to my preferred settings.
+Then it was time to play some games.
+Robotron 2084 plays fantastically on the Ozstick.

 Conclusion:

-I am very impressed with the Super Single, OzStick's unit is very well constructed and so far all is good.
-I would have no qualms about recommending OzStick's products to anyone in the market for a desktop controller.
-OzStick stocks many parts related to arcade and is the sole Australasian distributor of Ultimarc products.
+I am impressed with the Ozstick Super Single Arcade Game Controller, OzStick's unit is very well constructed and feels and looks qualitly.
+I would have no qualms about recommending OzStick products to anyone in the market for a desktop arcade game controller.
+Ozstick now creates and has for sales many types of controllers, joysticks, buttons and other arcade parts, along with PC interface equipment and full size arcade game cabinets.
+OzStick is also the sole Australasian distributor of Ultimarc products.

 or by visiting the web site: http://www.ozstick.com.au